paglobal/augmented-tabflow/README.md

 - use early returns anywhere it makes sense
 - (if necessary) delete unneeded icons. be sure not to break anything. look for instances of `icon` and `sl-icon` element with `name="<icon-name>"`
 - (if necessary) add test suite
-- (maybe) implement internationalization
+- consider implementing internationalization
-- (maybe) cater for more browsers eg. by adding more entries to the `newTabUrls` array
-- (maybe) implement theme switcher
+- consider implementing manual theme switcher

 ### Store listing